irfan-ahmed-rahat/Online_buy_sell_platform/README.md

-# Ghuriyan - Advanced Buy & Sell Marketplace
+# Advanced Buy & Sell Marketplace

 A dynamic and feature-rich classified advertisement platform where users can easily list items, browse categories, and earn through a referral system.